samboed/VKinder/README.md

 │   ├── settings.py - setting config creator
 │   ├── bot/
 │   │   ├── bot.py - logic of the bot's response to user actions
-│   │   ├── base.py - base class of Bot
+│   │   ├── base.py - base class of bot
 │   │   ├── constants.py - constants for bot
 │   │   ├── formatters.py - functions for formatting variables into a string
 │   │   ├── keyboard.py - templates for buttons in bot chat